edwardkort/WWIDesigner/WWIDesigner/releases/2/INSTALL_README.txt

 directory, you might want to copy them to the directory you just created with this new release.

-And if you are on a UNIX/Linux system, perform the steps in the UNIX_README file.
+If you are on a UNIX/Linux system, perform the steps in the UNIX_README file.

+And if you are using a java version greater the 8 (1.8.0), read the JAVA_README file.